Another installment in my gift-giving series!

 - Coupons.
 Homemade coupons are the bomb!
-Imagine your teen getting a “I’ll make your favorite dinner.”
+Imagine your teen getting an “I’ll make your favorite dinner.”
 (For mine, they would skip dinner and ask for Cinnamon Rolls!)
-“One night 30 minute later curfew” “1:1 basket ball with Dad”.
+“One night 30 minute later curfew” “1:1 basketball with Dad”.

 - Gym membership.
 As a family last Christmas, we invested in a year membership to our local YMCA.
 This means during the arctic winter months (well, last winter it was -20° F for several weeks!) the boys could go play basketball or work out and we could all go swimming whenever we wanted.

 - Automotive Emergency kit.
 When teens start driving, it’s always good to have an emergency kit.
 Teach them how to change a tire and get/give a jump start.
 They will thank you later.